 - Top rudder and forward stick when approaching knife edge (the same rudder to aileron in the third quarter of the roll)

 - Rolling without rudder – Most modern aerobatic aircraft roll very quickly, especially the Extra.
 Many people simply pile on lots of aileron and never learn the correct technique.
 This does look vaguely okay for fractions of a roll or even for a full roll, so can tell when people do this because of the ‘bobble’ afterwards, but as they progress along the difficulty ladder and have to fly in front of more discriminating audiences or need to fly multiple rolls, their lack of technique shows through.
-It is best to roll slower with the correct rudder and elevator inputs initially and increase the rotation speed with practise.
+It is best to roll slower with the correct rudder and elevator inputs initially and increase the rotation speed with practice.
 You won’t get marked down for slow roll rate and it will save you having to relearn slow rolls later.

 - Nose not high enough when inverted